 The methodology analyzed in this paper expands the hearing experience of the urban environment by marking its basic spatial elements and transforming them to sounds.
 Using the philosophy behind Xenakis musical composition tools (UPIC) system as a starting point, a translation method is developed according to which geometrical data is translated to sounds [13].
 Street facades, the fundamental imprint of the urban environment, are first broken down to their main semantic elements.
-These elements have properties, such as position and size in a 3D (XYZ) system, which are transcribed into sonic data as shown in Figure 2: length in the X-axis is mapped to note appearance in time and note duration (tempo), height in the Y-axis is mapped to volume (Figure 2).
+These elements have properties, such as position and size in a 3D (XYZ) system, which are transcribed into sonic data as shown in Figure 2: length in the X-axis is mapped to note appearance in time and note duration (tempo), height in the Y-axis is mapped to note value (pitch) and depth in the Z-axis is mapped to volume (Figure 2).
 Different elements correspond to different timbre and voids to pauses (silence).